xiliumcodedev/wp_easystatic/README.md

 # wp_easystatic
-Generate your WP website to a static HTML file
+Automatically generate your WP website to a static HTML file